kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

 This article describes how to configure the keyword within your voice assistant application using IoT Hub only.
 Keyword configuration (as well as command configuration) may also be accomplished through the [Project Santa Cruz portal](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/prototyping/how-tos/speech/voice-assistant-config.md).

-If you have not yet created a voice assistant application, please see [QuickStart: Creating a Voice Assistant with the Project Santa Cruz Devkit](../../nocode-speech.md) for a step-by-step tutorial using a demo voice assistant template.

 ## What is a keyword?

 A keyword is a word or short phrase used to activate a voice assistant device.
 For example, "Hey Cortana" is the keyword for the Cortana assistant.
 Voice activation allows your users to start interacting with your product completely hands-free by simply speaking the keyword.
 As your product continuously listens for the keyword, all audio is processed locally on the device until a detection occurs to ensure their data stays as private as possible.